ed-dehaan/sumhdfe/README.md

 net install ftools, from("https://raw.githubusercontent.com/sergiocorreia/ftools/master/src/") net install reghdfe, from("https://raw.githubusercontent.com/sergiocorreia/reghdfe/master/src/") net install sumhdfe, from("https://raw.githubusercontent.com/ed-dehaan/sumhdfe/master/src/")

+* To generate rtf files you also need to install rtfutil ssc install rtfutil
 ```

 **Note:** `sumhdfe` does not work with `reghdfe` version 5, which is the version that is installed by when running `ssc install reghdfe`.